UniversityofBrighton/2023-fair-multidimensional-media/episodes/virtual-research-environment.Rmd

 ::::::::::::::::::::::::::::::::::::::::::::::::

-The functionalities that the workspace provides include:
+The functionality that the workspace provides include:

 - Preview the file
 - Get basic information - note that vary basic metadata, such as name,